-Based on the foregoing information, the Bank has the highest concentration of credit in private household with employed persons as of December 31, 2018 and 2017.
+Based on the foregoing information, the Bank has the highest concentration of credit in education as of December 31, 2020 and 2019.

 The Bank analyzes the credit risk concentration to an individual borrower, related group of accounts, industry, geographic, internal rating buckets, currency, term and security.
 To mitigate risk concentration, the Bank constantly checks for breaches in regulatory and internal limits.